...

 end

-without passing any exception class or message.
-Ruby will dutifully re-raise the more recent exception.
+The way you rethrow an exception in Ruby is calling raise without passing any exception class or message.
+Ruby will dutifully re-raise the most recent exception.

-is correctly rethrown but it isn't catched by the standard Rails rescue mechanism and the standard exception page is not rendered.
+Unfortunately, the else statement won't work as expected.
+The exception is correctly rethrown but it isn't caught by the standard Rails rescue mechanism and the standard exception page is not rendered.
 Also, the exception is completely invisible to any exception logging platform that relies on rescue_action_in_public such as Hoptoad or Exceptional.

 From the Rails log